hzdg/hz-core/README.md

 [Read the Docs!][docs]

+## Issue Tracking

-## Bugs
+### Bugs

-If you're running into issues using HZ Core components, please [open an issue describing the problem][issues].

-### TODO: Add bug report github template
+Found a bug?
+Check through the [current issues][issues] for any open related bugs.
+If none are found, [open a new bug report](https://github.com/hzdg/hz-core/issues/new/choose).

-## New Components
+### New Components

-Before creating a new package for a new component, please [create a new Github issue describing the new component][issues].
+Need a new component?
+Check through the [docs] for an existing component or the [issues] tracker for any current component requests.
+If none are found, [create a new Github issue describing the new component](https://github.com/hzdg/hz-core/issues/new/choose) before creating a new package.

-Make sure we don't already have an existing component for it by reviewing the [docs].

-### TODO: Add new component github template

-The rest of this document is about hacking on HZ core.
+### New Features
+Open a [new feature request](https://github.com/hzdg/hz-core/issues/new/choose) for any new features to add, whether it's new functionality for a component, or new deployment strategy for packages.
+Remember to first check through the [docs] or existing [issues] for any existing context on this feature.

 ---